juxor/afaq/markdown/secI5.md

 requires absolutism and the sword to keep war at bay."_ [**The Sexual Contract**, p.
 232]

 Capitalism, and the contract theory on which it is built, will inevitably rip apart society.
-It is based upon a vision of humanity as isolated individuals with no connection other than that of money.
+Capitalism is based upon a vision of humanity as isolated individuals with no connection other than that of money and contract.
 Such a vision cannot help but institutionalise anti-social acts.
 As Kropotkin argued _"it is not love and not even sympathy upon which Society is based in mankind.
-It is the conscience -- be it only at the stage of an instinct \-- of human solidarity.
+It is the conscience -- be it only at the stage of an instinct -- of human solidarity.
 It is the unconscious recognition of the force that is borrowed by each man [and woman] from the practice of mutual aid; of the close dependency of every one's happiness upon the happiness of all; and of the sense of justice, or equity, which brings the individual to consider the rights of every other individual as equal to his [or her] own."_ [**Mutual Aid**, p.
-16] The social atomisation required and created by capitalism destroys the basic bonds of society -- namely human solidarity -- and hierarchy crushes the individuality required to understand that we share a common humanity with others and so understand **why** we must be ethical and respect others rights.
-Significantly, as Richard Wilkinson and Kate Pickett note in **The Spirit Level: Why More Equal Societies Almost Always Do Better**, more unequal societies have more crime and bigger prison populations (equality, as well as reducing crime, consistently deliver other advantages for people).
+16] The social atomisation required and created by capitalism destroys the basic bonds of society - namely human solidarity - and hierarchy crushes the individuality required to understand that we share a common humanity with others and so understand **why** we must be ethical and respect others rights.
+Significantly, as Richard Wilkinson and Kate Pickett note in **The Spirit
+Level: Why More Equal Societies Almost Always Do Better**, more unequal societies have more crime and bigger prison populations (equality, as well as reducing crime, consistently delivers other advantages for people).

+We should also point out that prisons have numerous negative affects on society as well as often re-enforcing criminal (i.e. anti-social) behaviour.
+Anarchists use the all-to-accurate description of prisons as _"Universities of Crime"_ wherein the first-time criminal learns new techniques and has to adapt to the prevailing ethical standards within them.
+Hence, prisons would have the effect of increasing the criminal tendencies of those sent there and so prove to be counter-productive.
+In addition, prisons do not affect the social conditions which promote many forms of crime.

 We are not saying, however, that anarchists reject the concept of individual responsibility.
 While recognising that rape, for example, is the result of a social system which represses sexuality and is based on patriarchy (i.e. rape has more to do with power than sex), anarchists do not "sit back" and say "it's society's fault."
-Individuals have to take responsibility for their own actions and recognise that consequences of those actions.
+Individuals have to take responsibility for their own actions and recognise the consequences of those actions.
 Part of the current problem with "law codes" is that individuals have been deprived of the responsibility for developing their own ethical code, and so are less likely to develop "civilised" social standards (see [section I.7.3](secI7.html#seci73)).

 Therefore, while anarchists reject the ideas of law and a specialised justice system, they are not blind to the fact that anti-social action may not totally disappear in a free society.
 Nor are they blind to the fact that, regardless of our hopes about a free society reducing crime, we will not create it over- night (_"all the bad passions . . . will not disappear at a stroke.
-There will still be for a long time those who will feel tempted to impose their will on others with violence, who will wish to exploit favourable circumstances to create privileges for themselves"_ [Malatesta, **At the Caf**, p.
+There will still be for a long time those who will feel tempted to impose their will on others with violence, who will wish to exploit favourable circumstances to create privileges for themselves"_ [Malatesta, **At the Café**, p.
 131]).
-Therefore, some sort of justice system would still be necessary to deal with the remaining crimes and to adjudicate disputes between people.
+Therefore, some sort of justice system would still be necessary to deal with the remaining crimes and to adjudicate disputes between citizens.

 This does not, it must be stressed, signify some sort of contradiction within anarchism.
 Anarchists have never advocated the kind of "freedom" which assumes that people can do what they want.
-When people object to anarchy, they often ask about those who would steal, murder, rape and so forth and seem to assume that such people would be free to act as they like.
+When people object to anarchy, they often raise the question as to those who would steal, murder, rape and so forth and seem to assume that such people would be free to act as they like.
 This is, needless to say, an utter misunderstanding of both our ideas and freedom in general.
 Simply put, if people impose themselves by force on others then _"they will be the government"_ and _"we will oppose them with force"_ for _"if today we want to make a revolution against the government, it is not in order to submit ourselves supinely to new oppressors."_ [Malatesta, **Op.
-Cit.**, p.
-99] This applies to defending a free society against organised counter-revolution and against those within it conducting anti-social ("criminal") activities.
+Cit**, p.
+99] This applies equally to the need to defend a free society against organised counter-revolution and against those within it conducting anti-social ("criminal") activities.
 The principle is the same, it is just the scale which is different.

 It should be remembered that just because the state monopolises or organises a (public) service, it does not mean that the abolition of the state means the abolition of what useful things it provided.
 For example, many states own and run the train network but the abolition of the state does not mean that there will no longer be any trains!
 In a free society management of the railways would be done by the rail workers themselves, in association with the community.
-The same applies to anti-social behaviour and so we find Kropotkin, for example, pointing to how _"voluntary associations"_ would _"substitute themselves for the State in all its functions,"_ including _"mutual protection"_ and _"defence of the territory."_ [**Anarchism**, p.
+The same applies to anti-social behaviour and so we find Kropotkin, for example, pointing to how _"voluntary associations"_ would _"substitute themselves for the State in all its functions,"_ including for _"mutual protection"_ and _"defence of the territory."_ [**Anarchism**, p.
 284]

 This applies to what is termed justice, namely the resolution of disputes and anti-social acts ("crime").
-Anarchists argue that _"people would not allow their wellbeing and their freedom to be attacked with impunity, and if the necessity arose, they would take measures to defend themselves against the anti-social activities of a few.
-But to do so, what purpose is served by people whose profession is the making of laws; while other people spend their lives seeking out and inventing law-breakers?"_ [Malatesta, **Anarchy**, pp.
+This means that anarchists argue that _"people would not allow their wellbeing and their freedom to be attacked with impunity, and if the necessity arose, they would take measures to defend themselves against the anti-social activities of a few.
+But to do so, what purpose is served by people whose profession is the making of laws; while other people spend their lives seeking out and inventing law-breakers?"_
-43-4] This means that in a free society the resolution of anti-social behaviour would rest in the hands of all, **not** in a specialised body separate from and above the masses.
-As Proudhon put it, an anarchy would see the _"police, judiciary, administration, everywhere committed to the hands of the workers"_ [**General Idea of the Revolution**, p.
-281] And so:
+[**Anarchy**, pp. 43-4] This means that in a free society the resolution of anti-social behaviour would rest in the hands of all, **not** in a specialised body separate from and above the masses.
+As Proudhon put it, an anarchy would see the _"police, judiciary, administration, everywhere committed to the hands of the workers"_ [**Property is Theft!**, p.
+596] And so:

 > _"Let each household, each factory, each association, each municipality, each district, attend to its own police, and administer carefully its own affairs, and the nation will be policed and administered.
 What need have we to be watched and ruled, and to pay, year in and year out, . . . millions?
 Let us abolish prefects, commissioners, and policemen too."_ [**Op.
 Cit.**, p.
-273]
+593]

 Precisely how this will work will be determined by free people based on the circumstances they face.
 All we can do is sketch out likely possibilities and make suggestions.

 In terms of resolving disputes between people, it is likely that some form of arbitration system would develop.
-The parties involved could agree to hand their case to a third party (for example, a communal jury or mutually agreed individual or individuals).
-There is the possibility that the parties cannot agree (or if the victim were dead), then the issue could be raised at a communal assembly and a "court" appointed to look into the issue.
-These "courts" would be independent from the commune, their independence strengthened by popular election instead of executive appointment of judges, by protecting the jury system by random selection of citizens, and so _"all disputes . . . will be submitted to juries which will judge not only the facts but the law, the justice of the law [or social custom], its applicability to the given circumstances, and the penalty or damage to be inflicted because of its infraction"_.
+The parties involved could agree to hand their case to a third party (for example, a communal jury or a mutually agreed individual or set of individuals).
+There is the possibility that the parties cannot agree (or if the victim were dead).
+Then the issue could be raised at a communal assembly and a "court" appointed to look into the issue.
+These "courts" would be independent from the commune, their independence strengthened by popular election instead of executive appointment of judges, by protecting the jury system of selection of random citizens by lot, and so _"all disputes . . . will be submitted to juries which will judge not only the facts but the law, the justice of the law [or social custom], its applicability to the given circumstances, and the penalty or damage to be inflicted because of its infraction"_.
 [Benjamin Tucker, **The Individualist Anarchists**, p.
 160] For Tucker, the jury was a _"splendid institution, the principal safeguard against oppression."_ [**Liberty**, vol. 1, no. 16, p.
 1]

 As Malatesta suggested, _"when differences were to arise between men [sic!], would not arbitration voluntarily accepted, or pressure of public opinion, be perhaps more likely to establish where the right lies than through an irresponsible magistrate which has the right to adjudicate on everything and